eugen-bondarev/tddt/README.md

 `tddt` gives you **one** endpoint to create a dump of your database (mysql, postgres, more in the future) and upload it to the cloud storage of your choice (for now only GCP, more in the future).

+## What `tddt` is not

+- `tddt` is not a CLI tool
+- `tddt` doesn't take care of any scheduling.
+It's up to you to schedule backups and call the endpoint of `tddt`, e.g. using cron

 ## TL;DR

 1. Call the endpoint with a JSON body to create a dump